 In this guide, you will learn how to group customers in a more thoughtful, strategic way based on their own behavior.
 By the end, you will be able to advance beyond the basics of segmentation to improve your email and SMS performance, signup forms, social media, and analytics capabilities.

 Before You Start

 This guide will walk you through some of the more advanced use cases and best practices for segmentation.
 Before jumping in, if you need a refresher on segmentation basics (e.g., examples of engaged, unengaged, and VIP segments) be sure to check out Getting Started with Segments.

 We will touch upon using segments with forms, so you’ll want to have signup forms enabled on your site.
-You can check that this is installed properly on the Signup Forms page of your Klaviyo account by clicking Install Code Snippet.
+To check that this is installed properly, navigate to the Signup Forms page of your Klaviyo account and click Install Code Snippet.
 If the green success banner appears on this page, then you’re already all set.

 If this banner does not appear, then forms are not enabled and you’ll need to install a snippet of code on your site.
-To do that, head to our article on installing Klaviyo signup forms for step-by-step instructions.
+Head to How to Install Klaviyo Signup Forms for step-by-step instructions.

-Finally, we are going to discuss how to improve your social media marketing with segmentation.
+Finally, we will discuss how to improve your social media marketing with segmentation.
 Because of this, you will need to have a Facebook / Instagram Business account integrated with Klaviyo.